MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/write-a-usb-type-c-port-controller-driver.md

 The client driver to the UcmTcpciCx is expected to:

 - Be the power policy owner.
-UcmTcpciCx does not participate in power management of the port controller.
+UcmTcpciCx doesn't participate in power management of the port controller.

 - Translate requests, received from UcmTcpciCx, into a hardware read or write commands.
-The commands must be asynchronous because DPM cannot block waiting for a hardware transfer to complete.
+The commands must be asynchronous because DPM can't block waiting for a hardware transfer to complete.

 - Provide a framework queue object that contains framework request objects.
 For each request that the UcmTcpci class extension wants to send to the client driver, the extension adds a request object in the driver's queue object.
 When the driver is finished processing the request, it calls WdfRequestComplete.
-It is the client driver's responsibility to complete requests in a timely manner.
+It's the client driver's responsibility to complete requests in a timely manner.

 - Discover and report the capabilities of the port controller.
 Those capabilities include information such as the roles the port controller can operate in (such as Source-only, Sink-only, DRP).
 However, there are other capabilities of the connector (see the Note about Capability Store) and of the system as a whole, that the DPM is required to know in order to properly implement the USB Type-C and PD policy.
 For instance, the DPM needs to know the source capabilities of the system/connector to advertise it to the port partner.

    **Capability Store**

    In addition to the client driver-related capabilities, additional information comes from a system-global location referred to as the _Capability Store_.
 This system-global Capability Store is stored in ACPI.
-It is a static description of the capabilities of the system and each of its USB Type-C connectors that the DPM uses to determine the policies to implement.
+It's a static description of the capabilities of the system and each of its USB Type-C connectors that the DPM uses to determine the policies to implement.

    By separating the description of the system capabilities from the client driver for the port controller(s), the design allows for a driver to be used on different systems of varying capabilities.
 UcmCx, not UcmTcpciCx, interfaces with the Capability Store.
-UcmTcpciCx (or its client driver) does not interact with the Capability Store.
+UcmTcpciCx (or its client driver) doesn't interact with the Capability Store.

    Wherever applicable, the information from the Capability Store overrides information coming directly from the port controller client driver.
 For instance, a port controller is capable of Sink-only operation and the client driver reports that information.
 However, the rest of the system might not be configured correctly for Sink-only operation.
 In that case, the system manufacturer can report that the connectors are capable of Source-only operation in the Capability Store.
 The setting in the Capability Store takes precedence over the driver reported information.